qgis/QGIS-Documentation/source/docs/user_manual/preamble/conventions.rst

 and this and this and this, and this and this and this.

 |win| Do that.
 Then do that and that and that, and that and that and
-that, and that and that and that, and that and that and that, and that and that and that.
+that, and that and that and that, and that and that.

 Screenshots that appear throughout the user guide have been created on different platforms; the platform is indicated by the